Hydrodynamics, anomaly inflow and bosonic effective field theory: Physical aspects of the variable

 \section{Physical aspects of the variable $\psi$}

-The description of anomalous 3+1d hydrodynamics and the matching with 4+1d topological theories has led to the appearance of a new pseudoscalar variable $\psi$, which ensures gauge invariance of the axial quantity $\tilde q=d\psi -\tilde A$.
-In the following we suggest some physical effects associated to this variable.
+The description of anomalous 3+1d hydrodynamics and the matching with 4+1d topological theories has led to the appearance of a new pseudoscalar field $\psi$, which ensures gauge invariance of the axial quantity $\tilde q=d\psi -\tilde A$.
+In the following we suggest some physical effects associated to this field.